philiprn/abcd/README.md

 This repository accompanies the paper:

-*Predictor discovery in epidemiological cohort data using Machine Learning techniques: a methodology review*
+*Predictor discovery in epidemiological cohort data using gradient boosted decision trees and SHAP: a worked example*

 Philip Rutten, Susanne de Rooij, Mark van de Wiel